isaacrobinson2000/CoffeeCupCursorTheme/README.md

 #### Windows

-Download and extract the theme for the zip file, then right click on the "install.inf" file and click "Install".
+Download and extract the theme from the zip file, then right click on the "install.inf" file and click "Install".

 ## Building From Source